 Here’s a quick photo tutorial on how to make the spring rolls.
 Details of the method can be found on the recipe below.

-Don’t forget to serve with some chili sauce or even ketchup will do.
+Don’t forget to serve with some sweet chili sauce or even ketchup will do.

 Lumpiang Shanghai (Filipino Spring Rolls)